jlavery249/WebDetective/README.md

 - Automated web vulnerability scans
 - Customizable with different scan options
+- Supports custom wordlists for directory and file enumeration
+- Suitable for security testing and vulnerability assessment
 - Can route all tools through proxy (tested with Burpsuite Pro)
-- Suitable for security testing and vulnerability assessment

 ## Prerequisites